 With some of the most senior water rights on the Colorado River, the plant provides a bounty of water capable of hosting thousands of recreational and commercial rafters annually.
 Just West of the plant is the launch site for the Shoshone Rapids and the gateway to the rest of the Glenwood Springs section of the Colorado River.
 This plant also secures Glenwood Springs’ local economy by bringing people from all over the world to experience its rafting, kayaking, and fishing.
-By maintaining this senior water right, the plant keeps water levels flowing, which helps create the rapids that we all depend upon.
+By maintaining these senior water rights, the plant keeps water levels flowing, which helps create the rapids that we all get to play on!.

 Whitewater Rafting Trips

 Many commercial rafting outfitters offer whitewater rafting trips along this section of the river, but never above 6,000 cfs.
-All of the trips offered on the Colorado River are family-friendly and only require that each rafter is at least 35 pounds (50 lbs to do Shoshone).
-The rafting gear is provided: boats, paddles, helmets, PFDs (personal floatation devices), wetsuits, footwear, sunscreen, and a Professional River Guide trained on multiple rivers and with medical certifications to back.
+Most trips offered on the Colorado River through Glenwood Canyon and Glenwood Springs are family-friendly and only require that each rafter is at least 35 pounds (or 50 lbs to do Shoshone).
+The rafting gear is provided: boats, paddles, helmets, PFDs (personal floatation devices), wetsuits, splash gear, footwear, sunscreen, and a Professional River Guide trained on multiple rivers and with medical certifications to back.